Adam13531/homepagerizer/README.md

 - **Small text**: the small-text checkbox is there for long links or for keyboard-driven links.
 For example, I like to set my mail to "m", calendar to "c", etc. Since I mostly use the keyboard, there's no need to make those links take up a lot of space.
 - **Case-sensitive keyboard shortcuts**: hotkeys are case-sensitive, so "a" and "A" are different even though they may appear to be the same within a link.
 - **Changing the new-tab page _into_ your homepage**: at least in Chrome, this is only possible via [an extension](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna).
 Keep in mind that opening your homepage via the new-tab keyboard shortcut will require you to press tab before you can use Homepagerizer's keyboard shortcuts (since the focus will be on your browser's address bar).
+- **Ideas for links to include**: email, calendar, social media, banking, search, media (e.g. YouTube, Netflix), and any links you tend to forget.

 ## Development